Lionsgate has offered voluntary severance packages and early retirement to its US-based workforce, citing “a challenging operating environment”.

 Feltheimer also noted that starting on January 2, 2025, all executives at EVP level and higher will be required to work from the office five days a week.
 All other employees will be expected to be in the office at least four days a week.

 The Lionsgate initiative comes amid a broad contraction in Hollywood triggered by the inexorable rise of streaming and the chronic decline of linear television.
-Corporations are also dealing with the fall-out from a slimmer production pipeline after the Hollywood strikes, and the cost of living crisis as they fundamentally restructure their operations.
+Corporations are also dealing with the fall-out from a slimmer production pipeline after the Hollywood strikes as they fundamentally restructure their operations.

-Meanwhile Paramount Global is seeking to remove 15% of its US staff and it is understood last week’s cuts affected the streaming business at the conglomerate, which will merge with David Ellison’s Skydance Media next year.
+Meanwhile Paramount Global is seeking to lay off 15% of its US staff.
+It is understood last week’s cuts affected the streaming business at the conglomerate, which will merge with David Ellison’s Skydance Media next year.